Initiation exercises

 Conscious eating is described as a reverse ritual by which Man has a communion with the spiritual world and an act of trans-substantiation.

-See also: Transmutation and through the The heart's two blood circuits and ganganda greida (on Parsifal).
+See also: alchemical Transmutation and The heart's two blood circuits and ganganda greida (on Parsifal).

 Reference extracts